 PUNITIVE DAMAGES – In some instances the responsible party’s conduct is so egregious that punitive damages are appropriate as a means of punishment and a deterrent to future bad conduct.

-At Marin and Barrett, Inc., our Rhode Island swimming pool accident lawyers will fight for every dollar you deserve.
+At Marin and Barrett, Inc., our Rhode Island swimming pool accident lawyers will fight for every dollar you deserve and strive to obtain maximum compensation on your personal injury claim.
 On these types of cases it is often helpful to work closely with expert witnesses to ensure that your injuries and damages are valued fully.
-This extra effort makes sure that you recover all you deserve for your swimming pool accident injuries.
-We are available 24/7 at 401-228-8271.
+This extra effort makes sure that you recover all you deserve for your claim for damages.
+We are available 24/7 at 401-298-9116.

 SWIMMING POOL ACCIDENT STATISTICS